ericjohnson97/attitude/finalProject/README.md

 click on sensors block and click switch to on position to turn on sensor noise

 Observe reference trajectory in dynamics model scope `quatTrue`

+Observe reaction wheel angular velocities by clicking the actuators block and clicking the `reaction wheel angular velocity` scope